brett-olsen/C64-Bridge-Project/README.md

 ```
 <br>

-Now enabled & start the service
+Now enable and start the service
 ```
 sudo systemctl daemon-reload
 sudo systemctl enable --now hid-netd.service systemctl status hid-netd.service --no-pager
 ```
 <br>
-you should see **enabled** in green, for the real test reboot your PI Zero
+you should see **enabled** in green, for the real test Reboot your Pi Zero

-Now enabled & start the service
+Now enable and start the service
 ```
 sudo reboot
 ```